servetti-polito/neubot/doc/neubot.1.rst

 **/api/debug**
   This API allows you to ``GET`` information about Neubot internals, which is typically useful for debugging purposes.
-As such, the consistencty of the output format is not guaranteed.
+As such, the consistency of the output format is not guaranteed.

   Example output::